Group B strep

 Group B strep is the most common cause of sepsis (blood infection) and meningitis (infection of the fluid and lining around the brain).
 Most newborn disease happens within the first week of life.
 Until recent prevention efforts, hundreds of babies died from group B strep every year.

-To make an appointment for GBS testing, call our patient navigator.
+To make an appointment for GBS testing call:

 What if you test negative?

 If you test negative for GBS, you don't need to do anything else.

 What if you test positive?

 It doesn't mean you have an infection, it only means you have the bacteria in your body.
 You will not feel sick or have any symptoms.
 GBS is usually not harmful to you.
 It doesn't mean you're not clean.
 Other people you live with, including other children, are not at risk of getting sick from GBS.

 If the group B test shows that you carry the bacteria, your doctor or midwife will give you an antibiotic during labor.